Harmonic model predictive control for tracking sinusoidal references and its application to trajectory tracking: Case study

 \section{Case study}

 We show various numerical results of the application of the HMPC formulation to control the ball and plate system described in \cite[\S V.A]{krupa_harmonic_2022}.
-The control objective of this system is to control the position of a solid ball that rests on a horizontal plate whose inclination on its two main axis can be manipulated with two independent motors.
+The control objective of this system is to control the position of a solid ball that rests on a horizontal plate.
+To do so, the inclination of the plate can be manipulated using two independent motors located on each of its main axes.

 To improve the numerical conditioning of the solvers, we scale the inputs by a factor of $50$.
 We take the HMPC ingredients as $Q = \diag(10, 5, 5, 5, 10, 5, 5, 5)$, $R = 0.5 I_2$, $T_e = 50 Q$, $T_h = 0.1 T_e$, $S_e = 10 I_2$, $S_h = 0.5 S_e$, $N = 8$, and include an additional constraint on the position of the ball on the plate in the form of a regular hexagon with vertices at a distance of $1$ meter from the origin.